 Public service is my priority and I want to lead an Auditor's Office that responds to the needs of Franklin County citizens.
 I will bring the Auditor's Office into the 21st century with outstanding constituent services and fiscal common sense.

-Franklin County Auditor Elect Michael Stinziano took office on March 11, 2019.
+Franklin County Auditor Michael Stinziano took office on March 11, 2019.
 He is a pragmatic and innovative leader who works in a bipartisan manner to get results for his constituents.

 The youngest of four children, Michael grew up understanding the importance of independent thinking and fairness, and the value of serving others.